 How to shop compliant, tested hemp

-• Nebraska has no state age restriction for hemp product purchase; retailers may set their own policies.
+• Nebraska has no state‑level minimum purchase age; retailers may impose their own policies.

 Educational content only — not legal or medical advice.